sbora0/VBA-challenge/README.md

 For the bonus part, the script returns a stock with the Greatest % increase, Greatest % decrease and Greatest total volume.

 Files attached:
-1. VBA Script used for the assignment
+1. VBA Script used for the assignment in text format
 2. 2018 stock data output information screenshot
 3. 2019 stock data output information screenshot
 4. 2020 stock data output information screenshot